SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 bunch of disease-catching coin flips, then vaccine efficacy is distributed as the ratio of a couple of independent Beta variables.

-Ok, what's the distribution of a ratio of Beta variables?
+Ok, so what's the distribution of a ratio of independent Beta variables?
 There are a variety of ways to approach this, which we'll compare in another post.
 For now, we're going to fight our way through a paper which gives the exact Bayesian result.

 ## Exact solution: the distribution of a ratio of 2 Beta-distributed random variables